 Constantine the Great’s most prominent action in history is the formation of “New Rome” in the then-Greek state of Byzantium.
 He later renamed the city Constantinople, which is now what we know as modern-day Istanbul.
 It was Constantine’s Christian beliefs that ultimately paved the way for the growth of the empire.

-It was he who solidified the Christian culture that would be present in the Roman Empire and the Western world for centuries to come.
+He also solidified the Christian culture that would be present in the Roman Empire and the Western world for centuries to come.

 Historians regarded Constantine as one of the greatest strategists in history.
 He was playing the long game when he moved the capital of the Roman Empire.